 Abnormal Fetal Position and Presentation

 Under normal circumstances, a baby is in the vertex (cephalic) position before delivery.
 In the vertex position, the baby’s head is at the lower part of the abdomen, and the baby is born head-first.
 However, some babies present differently before delivery.
-In these cases, abnormal presentations may place the baby at risk of experiencing umbilical cord problems and/or a birth trauma (1).
-Types of abnormal fetal positions and presentations include the following.
-We’ll cover each in more detail on this page.
+Abnormal presentations may place the baby at risk of experiencing umbilical cord problems and/or a birth trauma.

 Abnormal Fetal Presentation and Position